A unified theory for continuous in time evolving finite element space approximations to partial differential equations

 The geometry is the same for each problem, which corresponds to an ellipsoidal domain growing along a single axis, but we solve in and on different parts of the domain.

-For each test problem, for each iteration we complete an appropriate number of bisectional refinements in order to approximately half the mesh size $h$ and scale the time step $\tau$ to recover the optimal order of convergence -- i.e. $\tau_j = \tau_0 2^{-(k+1)j}$.
+For each test problem, for each iteration we complete an appropriate number of bisectional refinements (projecting boundary nodes on to the exact surface using the normal projection operator \cref{eq:cp}) from a macro triangulation in order to approximately half the mesh size $h$ and scale the time step $\tau$ to recover the optimal order of convergence -- i.e. $\tau_j = \tau_0 2^{-(k+1)j}$.
 We show the error in an $L^2$-norm at the final time.
 The experimental order of convergence (eoc) at level $j$ is computed by

 Errors in an $H^1$-norm demonstrate an order of convergence less and are not listed here.